JeremySCook/PCBs/1-inch-MIDI/README.md

-PCB files for 1 inch MIDI
+PCB files for 1 inch MIDI - may have some minor non-implemented changes.